nubbsterr/NubbPlusPlus/README.md

 # What is Nubb++?
 Nubb++ is just a dummy language based on BASIC.
-I wanted to make something wicked with C++ and came to the conlusion that a compiler would be fit for that task.
+I wanted to make something wicked with C++ and came to the conclusion that a compiler would be fit for that task.

 # Can we code in Nubb++? 🔥
-As of 08/12, the compiler is nearly finished.
-The emitter (compiler component that creates executable) is nearly done!
+As of 08/13, Nubb++ is released in its 1.0 state!
+The compiler features mainly basic components like user input, conditional logic, print statements, etc. Things like logical operators are not included, but are planned to be added down the line (hopefully)!

-I'll hopefully have the project finished by the end of the week.
-But please feel free to test and tinker with the compiler yourself!
+If you guys have any questions or concerns with Nubb++, feel free to make a PR or DM me on discord @ nubbieeee :)